-- Great sounding and flexible Oscillator and Filter.
+- Great sounding and flexible Oscillators and Filters.

-- Powerful modulation blocks, including the Ramp Generator block, based on one half of the Make Noise 'Maths' function generator module, plus a flexible multi-breakpoint envelope generator and a collection of randomising blocks: chaos, brownian motion etc.
+- Powerful modulation blocks, including the Ramp Generator block, based on one half of the Make Noise 'Maths' function generator module.

 - A curated selection of 'Nano' utility blocks, updated and revised specially for the pack.